- An airborne virus called parvovirus B19 causes fifth disease. It’s commonly passed around in elementary schools during the winter and spring.

 Fifth disease can harm your unborn baby, so it can be dangerous to develop the condition if you’re pregnant.
 Fifth disease can also lead to anemia in your unborn child, which can be life-threatening for them.
 If necessary, your doctor may offer you a blood transfusion to help protect your unborn child.

 Since fifth disease usually spreads from one person to another through airborne secretions, you should try to minimize contact with people who are sneezing, coughing, or blowing their noses.
 Washing your hands frequently can also help reduce the chances of contracting fifth disease.
-Once you’ve contracted this virus, though, you’re considered immune for life.
+For a person with an intact immune system, once you’ve contracted this virus, you are considered immune for life.